 Problems with anti-theft systems using the raised-chip key can prevent the car from starting.
 The wires in the steering column to the ignition lock cylinder tend to break.
 The key and ignition lock cylinder should be replaced to correct this condition.

-The mass air flow or crankshaft position sensor may fail causing the engine to intermittently stall.
-It may be necessary for the engine to cool down before it will restart.
+The mass air flow or crankshaft position sensor may fail causing the engine to stall intermittently.
+Proper diagnoses will be necessary to determine the cause of any stalling condition.

 Contaminated brake fluid can cause problems in the brake system and it should be flushed every 60,000 miles.

 The air conditioning system can be prone to refrigerant leaks and failure of one or more pressure sensors.
 The AC pressure sensors should be checked for proper operation when ever the AC system is serviced.